 Litecoin was one of the very first projects to do just that.
 Charlie Lee, Litecoin's founder, forked Bitcoin's open-source code base to create Litceoin in October 2011.
-Lee simply changed the cryptographic hash function from SHA-256 to Scrypt, reduced the block times from 10 minutes to 2.5 minutes, and launched a new blockchain with its own currency.
+Lee simply changed the hashing algorithm from SHA-256 to Scrypt, reduced the block times from 10 minutes to 2.5 minutes, and launched a new blockchain with its own currency.

 Many other projects followed suite.
 Some forked from Bitcoin itself, such as Peercoin and Zcash.
 Other forked from forks, such as Einsteinium and Feathercoin, for instance, which were both forked from Litecoin.
 Komodo itself is another example of a fork of a fork, as it was originally forked from the Zcash code base.
 All forks of Bitcoin forks, plus all of their descendants, are considered Bitcoin protocol blockchains.